Brethrenking/Brethrenking/README.md

-- 👋 Hi, I’m @Brethrenking
+- 👋 Hi, I’m @Josef Nashilongo
 - 👀 I’m interested in web developing
-- 🌱 I’m currently working on client website
+- 🌱 I’m currently working on website project
 - 💞️ I’m looking to collaborate on special codes
 - 📫 How to reach me email nashilongojoseph6@gmail.com